Former High Court Justice Dyson Heydon has had accusations of inappropriate behaviour levelled at him by four more former staff.

 “Such a policy is currently being finalised which will adopt the measures identified by Chief Justice of the High Court, Susan Kiefel, in her statement yesterday, amongst other measures,” the email continued.

 She also stated that she would create a new sexual harassment policy for the personal staff of judges and that she was “ashamed that this could have happened at the High Court of Australia”.

 However, Heydon has denied all claims.
 “Our client says that if any conduct of his has caused offence, that result was inadvertent and unintended, and he apologises for any offence caused,” a statement from his lawyers read.

 Judge’s associates conduct research and administrative tasks for judges and work very closely with them.
 Often they can accompany them to functions and on travel, and when district court judges go on circuit.
 The book Eggshell Skull by Bri Lee highlights the close relationship that an associate develops with their judge.

 It’s a highly sought-after role, especially for those who envision themselves at the bar later in life.
-The nature of the role could potentially lead victims to not make complaints, in fear that they may lose the position or the relationships with those who may empower their careers.
+However, the nature of the role could potentially lead victims to not make complaints.
+This could be in fear that they may lose the position or the relationships with those who may empower their careers.

 If you’ve been affected by sexual harassment in the workplace, contact O’Brien Criminal & Civil Solicitors for a free consultation to see if we are able to assist you.